Certificate I in Information, Digital Media and Technology

 Discover how presentation packages can be used to enhance presentations.
 Learn slide design techniques, animations, transitions and more.
 A person who can create quality presentation is an asset to sales teams, managers and other administrative positions.

 If you need extra points to gain your senior certificate in your state of study, completing the ICT10115 qualification may gain you additional points.
-You can complete the Certificate 1 in Information, Digital Media and Technology either while you are at school or even after you have completed but and still need additional QCE Points to gain your HSC (High School Certificate).
+You can complete the Certificate 1 in Information, Digital Media and Technology either while you are at school or even after you have completed but and still need additional Points to gain your Grade 12 Certificate.

 You can either enrol online directly as student with LearnMe or contact your school who can inquire on your behalf.
 Your school may already be part of our School Partnership Program.
-To determine exactly how many QCE points you might gain you should speak with the Student Pathways Coordinator at your school or contact your State’s department for the HSC such as the QCAA in Queensland.
+To determine exactly how many points you might gain you should speak with the Student Pathways Coordinator at your school or contact your State’s department for Grade 12 such as the QCAA in Queensland.

 Do you already have skills in IT?
 If so, you could be holding a nationally recognised qualification.